John Hale (British Army officer): Family

-He was born in London in 1728, the youngest son of the eminent judge Sir Bernard Hale, former Chief Baron of the Irish Exchequer and his wife Anne Thoresby of Northampton; his father died a few months after he was born.
+John Hale was born in London in 1728, the youngest son of the eminent judge Sir Bernard Hale, former Chief Baron of the Irish Exchequer and his wife Anne Thoresby of Northampton; his father died a few months after he was born.
 General Bernard Hale was his elder brother.
-The Hale family came originally from King's Walden in Hertfordshire, and were prominent in local politics for generations.
+The Hale family came originally from King's Walden in Hertfordshire and were prominent in local politics for generations.

-John married in 1763 Mary Chaloner, daughter of William Chaloner III of Guisborough and his wife Mary Finny; she died in 1803.
-They had twenty-one children, ten sons and eleven daughters.
-Of their children William, John, Richard, George, Francis, Henry, Bernard, Vicesimus, Edward, Thomas, Emily, Elizabeth, Mary, Anne, Fanny, Catherine, Charlotte, Octavia, Jane and Harriet survived infancy and seventeen of the twenty-one outlived their father.
-Hale bought a farm near Guisborough which he renamed Plantation House, and where the family grew up.